-During the design phase, you'll want to start thinking about your personal preferences in terms of materials, color schemes and architectural features.
-However, there’s a lot of ground that must be covered first so you have a solid foundation for your new construction project in Houston.
-Here are a few areas and topics to research early in the custom home building process to ensure your design is feasible, cost-effective and well-suited to its surroundings:
+During the design phase, you'll need to be prepared to make a lot of decisions about materials, color schemes, and architectural features.
+Before the design phase, however, there’s plenty to learn about building a custom luxury home in Houston.
+Here, we’ll discuss a few topics to research early in the custom home building process to ensure your design is feasible, budget-friendly, and well-suited to its surroundings.

 5. Detention Requirements